wylilcarol/starter-academic/content/home/experience.md

   location = "Chaoyang District, Beijing" date_start = "2019-01-07"
   date_end = "2019-03-07"
-  description = """In this internet finance company, Worked in the Data Traffic Operation Group of the Marketing Department.
+  description = """In this internet finance company, worked as a member in the Data Traffic Operation Group of the Marketing Department.
   """

 [[experience]]